 Remember: Believe me, not everyone will be able to make it.
 A save the date reminder, along with a confirmation from everyone will help you get an accurate count to your caterers and event rentals in a fair amount of time.

-- Regrettably, you make one of your best friends cry because things weren’t done as hoped (and you’re acting like a real B*%@#!)
+- Regrettably, you make one of your best friends cry because things weren’t done as hoped (and you know the B*%@# in you in coming out!)

 Remember: Don’t ask your friends to do more than hold that makeup bag for you.
-If you’re having a DIY wedding, as I did, really consider hiring a ‘day of ‘ wedding planner.
+If you’re having a DIY wedding, as most bride and grooms do, really consider hiring a ‘day of ‘ wedding planner.
 This will help you take the stress off and allow you and your friends to enjoy themselves.

 - Honestly, you’re just exhausted and want it to end!